Reproduction and its Discontents

 Rose-Anne Gush

+REPRODUCTION AND ITS DISCONTENTS looked to the question of “reproduction” in feminist and media theory, exploring the performative, photographic and filmic work of artist VALIE EXPORT.
+This body of work formed a starting point and guide to question how reality is (re)produced within a complex discursive field made up of often fraught social relations.
 Photography’s history touches on both the changing contours of experience, and its enmeshment with technology, and how a photograph looks.
 Today, photography claims a paradoxical status.
 The proliferation of images and their transformation from analogue to digital technologies has led to its displacement by algorithm and data flow.
 Still, it maintains a representational hold on reality (Dewdney).
-Thinking with the architectural model of the camera obscura – as a model for the concept of ideology (Marx) – we will consider what might become possible if we shift our view.
+Thinking with the architectural model of the camera obscura – as a model for the concept of ideology – we explored what might become possible if we shift our view.
+During the course, students also visited and worked with the VALIE EXPORT Centre in Linz.

 Image: VALIE EXPORT, Glasplatte Mit Schuss, 1972